stefanhts/stheller-jekyll/_posts/2020-3-4-i-can-count-to-ten.md

 tr_in = tr_in / 255
 tst_in = tst_in / 255
 ```
-Our next step is to resize our data into a vector of a dimensionality that makes sense for 2-dimensional convolution, once agian this is simple, althoug the values take a minute to
+Our next step is to resize our data into a vector of a dimensionality that makes sense for 2-dimensional convolution, once again this is simple, although the values take a minute to
 wrap your head around. <span style="color:orange;">tr_in.shape[0]</span> gives us the number of inputs and 28 is the width and height of each image.
 ```python
 tr_in = tr_in.reshape(tr_in.shape[0], 28, 28, 1)